ericslevenson/ALPOD/README.md

 (3.3) Manually vectorize the results in QGIS using raster conversion toolbox.<br />
 (3.4) Merge utm zone shapefiles in QGIS.
 Manually dissolve lakes spanning utm zones.<br />
 <br />

+### Steps 1-3 are in support of constructing ALPOD.
+Steps 4 and 5 are in support of the analysis for the manuscript: 'Constraining permafrost controls on the distribution of lakes and ponds across Alaska using a new high-resolution lake dataset'

 ### Step 4: Intersect ancillary datasets
+(4.1) hu12.py: aggregates lake statistics to NHD watersheds, and spatially joins watersheds with ancillary datasets to classify watersheds by permafrost extent, glacial history, and geologic substrate by intersect.
+(4.2) Produce a union of glacial, permafrost, and geology dataset to produce a feature for each unique combination of classes.
+(4.3) terrainClassLakeStatistics.py:
+### Step 5: